Coronary artery diseaseAngina; Atherosclerosis; Heart disease

 - In excess amounts, free radicals can be very dangerous, causing damaging inflammation and even affecting genetic material in cells.

-- In heart disease, free radicals are released in artery linings where they oxidize low-density lipoproteins (LDL).
+- In heart disease, free radicals are released in artery linings where they oxidize LDL.
 The oxidized LDL is the basis for cholesterol build-up and damage on the artery walls, leading to heart disease.

-Blockage in the Arteries.
-Eventually the calcified (hardened) arteries become narrower, a condition known as stenosis.
+Eventually the calcified (hardened) arteries become narrower, a condition known as

 - As this narrowing and hardening process continues, blood flow slows, preventing sufficient oxygen-rich blood from reaching the heart muscles.
 The supply can fall short of the demands of working muscle.